MicrosoftDocs/powerapps-docs/powerapps-docs/user/cs-email-template-builder.md

 # Enable the enhanced email template editor page

 Turn on the enhanced email template editing experience in the Customer Service Hub and Customer Service workspace apps.
 If you need to, you can turn off the enhanced email template page for a specific app.
-Users of that app see the default email template editor page.
+And then, the users of the app see the default email template editor page.

 ### Enable the enhanced email template editor for Customer Service apps

 1. In [Power Apps](https://make.preview.powerapps.com/), select the environment the environment that contains your solution.
 2. Select **Solutions**, and then select the solution in which you want to turn on the enhanced template editing experience.